sunglocto/pi/README.md

 ```
 > Uh, Windows???

-Eventually.
-Don't count on it.
-Fyne has first-class support for Windows and all of my dependencies are platform imdependent.
-I've built this app for Android before.
+The commands above should be virtually identical, aside from changing `./pi-im` to `pi-im.exe`.
 If you compile it, it will most likely work with no issues:
 <img width="1627" height="1022" alt="image" src="https://github.com/user-attachments/assets/5a6c188f-e890-4398-856c-e88f5804e9d2" />